abdofola/Abdallah-Money-Tracker/README.md

 ```
 npx prisma generate && npx migrate dev && npx prisma seed db
 ```
-after seeding your `db` you can run the project:
+after seeding your `db`, you'll have a default user to log into the app.

+Last, start the project:
 ```
 npm run dev
 ```